sfigg/commercialization-public/customize/desktop/collect-and-upload-data.md

 # Collect and upload data

-Create and preinstall a Windows Store app, or write a service to run after first sign-in, to:
+Create and preinstall a Microsoft Store app, or write a service to run after first sign-in, to:

 1. Collect the encrypted customer data, including the user name from the [Windows.System.User namespace](https://docs.microsoft.com/en-us/uwp/api/windows.system.user) as well as the [local time stamp](#timestamp) of first sign-in.
 1. Upload that data set to your server for decryption and use.

 > [!Note]
-> A Windows Store app must be started by the customer for the data to be returned.
+> A Microsoft Store app must be started by the customer for the data to be returned.

 The app is registered using its Application User Model ID (AUMID) and can collect the time stamp, user data, session key, and check box state data written to the appdata folder for the app.
 To do this, you can use the [Microsoft-Windows-Shell-Setup | OOBE | OEMAppId](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe-oemappid) setting.